cvdlab/LinearAlgebraicRepresentation.jl/docs/src/planar_arrangement.md

 ```
 Here also two optional parameters could be specified:
  - `edge_map::Array{Array{Int64,1},1}`: Mapping from a set of edges to the edges of the given cochain.
-        If it is given in input than a copy of it would be returned in output, with its values coherently rearranged with the vertices merging (*by default* = [[-1]]).
+        If it is given in input than a copy of it would be returned in output, with its values coherently rearranged with the vertices merging (*by default* = ``[[-1]]``).
- - `err::Float64`: Range of the vertex identification (*by default* = 1e-4).
+ - `err::Float64`: Range of the vertex identification (*by default* = ``1e-4``).

 !!! note
     Choosing a good value for `err` is a very important issue.
-Note that the identification is sequentially made; therefore the following situation could happend:
+    Note that the identification is sequentially made;
+    therefore the following situation could happend:
     if three vertices are collinear and evenly spaciated, then
-	  - if the second is identified in the third, the first and the third won't be identified;
+      - if the second is identified in the third,
+      	then the first and the third won't be identified;
-	  - if the thiird is identified with the second, then the first and the second will be identified;
+      - if the thiird is identified with the second,
+      	then the first and the second will be identified;

     This situation could be seen in the secon example given by the function documentation.

 ### Biconnected Components Detection.